-Payday loans can be confusing, so be sure you know the laws before you apply.
+Payday loans can be costly, so consider the local laws before you apply.

 When you’re in a tight spot financially, you might just need a few hundred dollars to cover an emergency expense.
 If you live in Kentucky, you can apply for a payday loan of up to $500 to help you out of a short-term situation.

-What does a payday loan in Kentucky involve?
+What does getting a payday loan in Kentucky work?